 Most swingers are great people and will respect your rules but mistakes do happen.
 Another swinger might have had too much to drink.
 If you suspect a potential play partner has had too much to drink, you should avoid them until they are ready to think more clearly.
 If you feel pressure from another swinger to do something that doesn’t feel safe, STOP!
 If you are swinging as a couple, let your loved one know immediately and get out of that situation.
 Don’t worry about hurting their feelings.
 Your first obligation is to protect you and your partner from bad apples.

 OK, now that we’ve talked about why you should use condoms, let’s talk about how to use condoms.
-Guys, we know that condoms don’t feel the best and can make it harder to keep an erection.
+Guys, we know that condoms don’t feel the best and can make it more likely to have erection problems when swinging.
 Not all condoms are created equal.
 There are many different styles and brands of condoms.
 You just need to find the best match for you to maximize your enjoyment and sensations.

 The three biggest differences in condoms are how long, how wide, and how thick.
 You’ll probably want to avoid extra-thick condoms unless you’re aiming to delay your orgasm – in the case of men who finish too quickly, or if you’re gearing up for a super-heated, multi-hour session, thickness might be a huge benefit.
 But most of the time, you want to go thinner, so you can experience more sensation.
 There are many new super-thin condoms that didn’t even exist five years ago.
 Trojan Supra condoms are so thin they are almost half the thickness of a regular Trojan condom.